Karin Madsen-Lagacy, Psy.D, Licensed Clinical Psychologist

 My treatment approach is influenced by Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy, and Solution Focused Therapy; I enjoy working with individuals as they grow and face the challenges of life.

-Kerry Hampton, M.A., NCC, Licensed Professional Counselor
+Kerry Hampton, M.A., NCC, Licensed Clinical Professional Counselor

 “Mental Health is not a destination but a process.
 It’s about how you drive, not where you’re going.” –Noam Spencer, PhD.
 My passion in life is to help others work through difficulty, finding the strength and resources they never knew they had.
 As a therapist, I believe each individual is the expert in their lives and counseling helps to find the answers to their problems from within through discussions, interventions, guidance, and support.